 The problem is that ensuring existing business requirements are maintained while accommodating these necessary IT landscape and use-case changes creates significant operational friction, which can add complexity, costs, and risk.
 This also directly impacts the timelines needed to make the changes operational.

 The traditional IT infrastructures that house unstructured data are inevitably siloed.
 Users and applications access their data via file systems, which is the metadata layer that translates the bits on storage into usable file and folder structures we see on our desktops.

 The proliferation of file copies across silos interrupts user access, adds cost & risk and is a key problem that inhibits IT modernization.

-The problem is that file systems are buried into a proprietary storage layer, which locks them into a vendor platform.
+The problem is that file systems are buried into a proprietary storage layer, which typically locks them and your data into a storage vendor platform.
 Moving the data from one vendor’s storage type to another, or to a different location or cloud, involves creating a new copy of both the file system metadata and the actual file essence.
-This proliferation of file copies and the complexity needed to initiate copy management across silos interrupts user access, and is a key problem that inhibits the IT modernization and consolidation use cases noted above.
+This proliferation of file copies and the complexity needed to initiate copy management across silos interrupts user access, and is a key problem that inhibits up the IT modernization and consolidation use cases noted above.

 In addition, data services for protecting, auditing, and placing data become siloed as well, resulting in a proliferation of point solutions, added operational complexity & costs, and interruption to users.